GDPR (General Data Protection Regulation)

 With the harmonisation of data protection within the European Union, a uniform data protection law applies throughout the EU with the new GDPR.
 Dealing with legal requirements when trading in EU member states has been eased considerably.
 Another advantage for retailers who (want to) trade internationally is the "One Stop Shop Principle".
 This means that you do not have to communicate with several data protection supervisory authorities in parallel – only with the one where your head office is situated.

-- Formulated especially within the right of cancellation for online merchants, there is a right to be forgotten.
+- Formulated especially within the right of cancellation for online retailers, there is a right to be forgotten.
 The change relates in particular to the display of personal data in search engines.

 - The conditions for the use of personal data are regulated in the new GDPR.